bartr/bartr/README.md

 My current focus is Kubernetes and cloud native [application development](https://bartr.co/devblogs)

-### Startups
+## Startups

-- I'm active in the Austin Startup community
+- I am active in the Austin Startup community
-- I'm a Partner at [Capital Factory](https://bartr.co/cf)
+- I am a Partner at [Capital Factory](https://bartr.co/cf)
-- I'm on the Board of Directors at [Still Austin Whiskey Co](https://bartr.co/still) representing the Series A shareholders
+- I am on the Board of Directors at [Still Austin Whiskey Co](https://bartr.co/still) representing the Series A shareholders
 - I was an early investor in [Recursion Pharmaceuticals](https://bartr.co/rxrx)
   - I am celebrating their recent [IPO](https://bartr.co/rxrx-ipo)!

-### Current Projects
+## Current Projects

 - [Using](https://bartr.co/blog/fb-cri) Fluent Bit with `containerd` and `CRI-O`
 - [End-to-end](https://bartr.co/blog/fbla) demonstration of using Fluent Bit with `Azure Log Analytics`